like ships in the night

 "It's not your boyfriend, is it?"
 Miranda said, laughing.
 Dot smiled and shook her head, but her smile died as she checked the new messages.
 All five of them were from Overkill.

-i don't have time to explain but they're headed your way. i'm enroute but i'm not going
+Steve 2 you need to leave the bar right now Steve 2 you're in danger. it's the diesel crew Steve 2 they're going to kill you Steve 2 i don't have time to explain but they're headed your way. i'm enroute but i'm not going

 to get there in time Steve 2 DOT GET OUT OF THERE